67 customizable lessons, aligned with National Standards, exams and more.

 Read NGPF's school-by-school analysis of financial education in America today

-190,000 New York 12th graders per year can graduate financially ready with a full semester course on budgeting, saving, taxes, credit, investing, careers, and beyond.
+High schoolers can graduate financially ready with a full semester standalone course on budgeting, saving, taxes, credit, investing, careers, and beyond.

-1. A full course drives 6x improvements in graduates' financial wellbeing vs. embedded instruction, especially increasing credit scores.
+1. They drive 6 times larger improvements in graduates' financial wellbeing vs. embedded instruction, especially increasing credit scores.
 Collins & Urban (2025)

-3. Standalone personal finance course requirements pose no incremental costs to school districts.
+3. They replace outdated requirements and pose zero incremental costs to school districts.
 Urban (2025)

 All students deserve a standalone personal finance course of at least one semester (18+ weeks of instruction).